gsarig/ootb-openstreetmap/README.md

 No.

-That's the point actually.
+That's the point, actually.
 Just install the plugin and start adding maps.
+Keep in mind, though, that as stated on the [OpenStreetMap Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), OSM’s own servers are run entirely on donated resources and they have strictly limited capacity.
+Using them on a site with low traffic will probably be fine.
+Nevertheless, you are advised to create an account to [MapBox](https://www.mapbox.com/) and get a free API Key.

 ### How do I add a new location?